For an initial consultation, call us now on 0300 131 6767

 Introduction

 Many people face the risk of being required to leave the UK.
-For many, this process is called removal.
-For those who have committed criminal offences, it will be deportation.
-Although the end result of the process may look the same, a person being taken from the UK to their home country, the two – deportation and removal – are legally distinct and must be resisted in different ways.
+For most people, this process is called removal, but for those who have committed a criminal offence, it will be called deportation.
+Although the end result of the process may look the same - a person being taken from the UK to their home country - deportation and removal are legally distinct from each other and must be resisted in different ways.

 To speak to one of our solicitors about deportation and removal, call us today on 0300 131 6767 or complete our enquiry form and we will get straight back to you.